reactor/reactor-core/README.md

 sdk install java 21.ea.28-open
 ```

-now you are done, try to refresh the project and see that it builds.
+When the installations succeed, try to refresh the project and see that it builds.

 ### Installing JDKs manually